Secret World LiveReleased 16th July, 2012

 “The square stage represents the male and the round domed stage the female, the walkway between them providing communication and the link between the sexes.
 The link also becomes a road or a river, a place of travel and transformation, from one stage literally to another.”
 In other senses, the round stage symbolises the organic, hope and the world.
 The square stage is the urban environment and it contains the projection screen.
 There is much about water and about fire in the music and these images are also projected on-screen.
 The lighting design has been used to effect fire and water.
 The result is one of the most moving and emotional platforms for a popular music concert ever conceived.

 For the 2012 DVD and Bluray release the concert has been digitally restored and remastered from the original 16mm film stock and the audio remixed and remastered in Stereo, Dolby 5:1 and DTS Soundtracks.
+Released on 16 July in the UK and a week later on the 24 July in the USA.

 Bonus features include: